RAKWireless/wisblock-node-red/sensors/rak12015/rak12015-tampering-detector/README.md

 ## 3. Flow Configuration

 After the installation of `node-red-contrib-ads1x15_i2c ` is completed, you can clone/copy the flow example.
-The example is under `sensor/rak12015/rak12015-tampering-detector` folder in the [`wisblock-node-red`](https://git.rak-internal.net/product-rd/gateway/wis-developer/rak7391/wisblock-node-red/-/tree/dev/) repository.
-Then you can import the  **rak12015-tampering-detector.json** file or just copy and paste the `.json` file contents into your new flow.
+You can import the  [rak12015-tampering-detector](./rak12015-tampering-detector.json) file or just copy and paste the `.json` file contents into your new flow.

 After the import is done, the new flow should look like this: